workinghard/mmuGcodeParser/README.md

  * [Roadmap](#roadmap)

 ## Installation
 The python script can be either placed in Slic3r for post processing under "Print Settings" -> "Output options" -> "Post-processing scripts".
+More details can be found in the official [Slic3r manual](https://manual.slic3r.org/advanced/post-processing)

 Or it can be called manually passing the gcode file as an argument.

 ### Linux/Mac